Valerie French-Kilroy was ‘put here to help’, her funeral in Cork was told

 “It is the precious memories of her life which must always define our memories of Valerie and her marriage to James and not the tragic events of this last week,” he said.

-Ms French-Kilroy’s husband, James Kilroy (46) of Kilbree Lower, Westport, Co Mayo, who was charged on Sunday with her murder on June 14th, was remembered at the funeral service by David French.
+David French asked those present to pray for Ms French-Kilroy’s husband, James Kilroy (46), of Kilbree Lower, Westport, Co Mayo, who was charged on Sunday with her murder.

-Mr French also paid tribute to An Garda Síochána, the HSE, Tusla, the funeral directors and the many other dedicated professionals who have supported the family over the past few days since the tragedy happened.
+Mr French also paid tribute to An Garda Síochána, the HSE, Tusla, the funeral directors and the many other dedicated professionals who have supported the family over the past few days since her death.

-After the funeral service which was also attended by the Bishop of Cork, Cloyne and Ross Dr Paul Colton, Ms French-Kilroy’s remains were brought from the historic cathedral and laid to rest in the adjoining cemetery beside her late father, Jamie.
+After the funeral service, which was also attended by the Bishop of Cork, Cloyne and Ross Dr Paul Colton, Ms French-Kilroy was buried in the adjoining cemetery beside her father, Jamie.